 From Alone of All Her Sex by Marina Warner, Alfred A. Knopf, Inc., NY 1976

 And so I glossed over her also.

 And then something serendipitous happened.
 In 1984 in a dusty collectibles shop in Painesville, Ohio, I found an old book of 800 pages of tiny print almost 5 inches thick containing the collected works of Flavius Josephus.
 I remembered that he had been sometimes quoted in various Historical Jesus books but that was all I knew about him.
 I bought the book for $13, a lot of money for me then but it was a life-changing purchase.
 It turned out that Josephus was born about the time that Jesus died.
 He lived in Jerusalem.
 He had royal blood “from his mother” and personally knew the kings and queens mentioned in the New Testament.
-While a commander in the Jewish army in Galilee about 65 A.D., preparing to fight an apocalyptic war with Rome who had occupied Palestine since 63 B.C.—100 years—Josephus went over to the Roman side and tried to convince the zealous Jewish militia/insurgents/terrorists not to start a fight they could not win.
-They would not listen, feeling that God was on their side and if they fought to the death, God would save them.
+While a commander in the Jewish army in Galilee about 63-65 A.D., preparing to fight an apocalyptic war with Rome who had occupied Palestine since 63 B.C.—100 years—Josephus went over to the Roman side and tried to convince the zealous Jewish militia/insurgents/terrorists not to start a fight they could not win.
+They would not listen, feeling that God was on their side and if they fought to the death, God would reward them, if not save them at the last possible moment.
 The War to End all Wars came to its dire predictable end in 70 C.E.
 For his help the Romans gave Josephus access to the political journals of Herod’s kingdom and the Roman records of their occupation of Palestine.
 He used those records to write his Jewish histories at the same time that the earlier of the Gospels were being written in ca 90-100 C.E.

 I started reading Josephus’ first book, Wars of the Jews…and as I had also by then been reading some of the feminist authors on New Testament women, my consciousness was raised enough to ask myself: